 Rules updated (v6) # Ubuntu and Debian

 Each volume requires a dedicated port, starting from 24009.
-If you're to create more than one volume, also allow access to port 24010, 24011 and so on accordingly.
+If more volumes are needed, allow access to 24010, 24011, etc.

 $ sudo mkdir -p /var/data/gluster/brick

-3. Create GlusterFS volume from first node.
+4. Create the GlusterFS volume from the first node.

 $ sudo gluster volume create volume1 replica 2 transport tcp node1:/var/data/gluster/brick node2:/var/data/gluster/brick force